tarantool/doc/doc/concepts/sharding/vshard_architecture.rst

 Each replica set stores a unique subset of buckets.
 One bucket cannot belong to multiple replica sets at a time.

-The total number of buckets is determined by the administrator who sets up the initial cluster configuration.
+The total :ref:`number of buckets <vshard_config_bucket_count>` is determined by the administrator who sets up the initial cluster configuration.

 Every space you plan to shard must have a numeric field containing bucket id-s.
-This field must comply with the following requirements:

-*   The field's data type can be: unsigned, number or integer.
-*   The field must be not nullable.
-*   The field must be indexed by the :ref:`shard_index <cfg_basic-shard_index>`.
-    The default name for this index is ``bucket_id``.

-See the :ref:`configuration example <vshard-define-spaces>`.
+You can learn more from :ref:`vshard-define-spaces`.

 ..  _vshard-structure: